itemis/itemis-blog/README.md

 ![7_AutomaticSync_1.png](images/7_AutomaticSync_1.png)

 The GEF DOT Editor is only one part of the Graphviz DOT authoring environment the open source [GEF Framework](https://github.com/eclipse/gef/wiki) provides.
 For further reading, take a look at the [GEF DOT User Guide](https://github.com/eclipse/gef/wiki/DOT-User-Guide) or visit the [GEF session on the Eclipsecon Europe 2016](https://www.eclipsecon.org/europe2016/session/gef4-dot-oh-dot-oh).

+At the time of this writing, the functionality of the GEF Graphviz DOT authoring environment is limited as follows:

+<sup>1</sup> The GEF DOT Editor is not yet able to read all the dot attribute values (e.g: html-like labels)

+<sup>2</sup> The GEF DOT Graph View is not yet able to visualize all the dot attribute values.